BrokenSource/.github/profile/Readme.md

 For example,

-- Writing an Spectrogram is no easy task converting the raw Fourier Transform to a exponential base 2 column vector
+- Writing an Spectrogram is no easy task converting the raw Fourier Transform to a exponential base 2 frequencies column vector

 - Osciloscopes are too expensive?
 You (already) have a decent one for very cheap and don't know it